 The Company Bylaws, as amended on 6 February 2020, in the section on the appointment of the Board of Directors with regard to gender balance, make reference to the regulations in force at the time.
 For a description of the procedure for submitting slates that ensure the presence of the less represented gender in line with the set proportion, refer to article 13 of the Bylaws.
-In this regard, note that there are six members belonging to the less represented gender on the Board of Directors, therefore the percentage is higher than required by the regulations.
+In this regard, note that there are five members belonging to the less represented gender on the Board of Directors, therefore the percentage is higher than required by the regulations.

-Aware that in the composition of governing bodies diversity of professional background, managerial experience and gender represent an opportunity and a value, the Company Bylaws, also in the version adopted in view of listing, provided that a predetermined quota of members of the Board of Directors and of the Board of Statutory Auditors should be reserved to the less represented gender.
+Aware that in the composition of company bodies diversity of professional background, managerial experience and gender represent an opportunity and a value, the Company Bylaws, also in the version adopted in view of listing, provided that a predetermined quota of members of the Board of Directors and of the Board of Statutory Auditors should be reserved to the less represented gender.

 Although at present the Company has not adopted additional diversity policies relating to the age, qualifications, educational path or professional career of the Directors, the Company focuses on Diversity topics regardless of the legal requirements.

-As regards other aspects of diversity in its composition, the Board of Directors identifies the outgoing Board's guidance to shareholders as one of the means of implementing the recommendations of the Corporate Governance Code.
+As regards the composition of the Board, the matter is deemed as deferred to the shareholders in exercising the rights of candidacy granted to them by law and the Bylaws in the slates submitted thereby, without prejudice to the faculty of the administrative body to express an opinion on the quantitative and qualitative composition deemed optimal, taking into account the results of the self-assessment.